tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Phantom Steeds

-**Casting Time/Duration**: 10 minutes**/**12 hours
+**Casting Time/Duration:** 10 minutes**/**12 hours

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: This ritual conjures forth up to eight horselike creatures.
+**Effect:** This ritual conjures forth up to eight horselike creatures.
 Each one is Large and can be ridden by you or any other character you designate during the ritual.

-**SKill Check**: Your Arcana skill check determines whether your steed has any special movement capabilities.
+**SKill Check:** Your Arcana skill check determines whether your steed has any special movement capabilities.
 The steeds have the special movement capabilities associated with your check result and all lower results.

 | Arcana Skill Check Result | Special Movement |
 | ------------------- | ---------------- |